May We See Your Passport Please?

 Florica was his only connection to his real self, and who’s to say that was a good thing, who’s to say she wasn’t put there to keep him from connecting to his past?

-He knew what had to be done.
 He needed to see his old face in the mirror, and then everything would all fall into place.

-“Well, now you know,” Florica said.
+“Well, now you know,” Florica sighed.

 “They took our son,” she said.
 “That’s why,” and it all came rushing back to him.